OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/how-tos/orbit-sdk-deploying-custom-gas-token-chain.md

 #### A. createRollupEnoughCustomFeeTokenAllowance

-This API gets related inputs and checks if the `rollupCreator` contract has enough Allowance on the token from the owner:
+This API gets related inputs and checks if the `rollupCreator` contract has enough allowance on the token from the owner:

 ```js
 import {createRollupEnoughCustomFeeTokenAllowance} from '@arbitrum/orbit-sdk';